‘RHOA’ Star Kim Zolciak-Biermann Goes Makeup-Free In New Photo & Fans Are Losing It

 Former Real Housewives of Atlanta star Kim Zolciak-Biermann is stunning fans with a new look in a makeup-free selfie.
-Per Hollywood Life, the reality star had her followers up in arms this week as she showed off a much more stripped back look than usual on her Instagram page on March 13, licking her lips for the camera while posing for a selfie in the car.
+Per Hollywood Life, the reality star had her followers up in arms this week as she showed off a much more stripped-back look than usual on her Instagram page on March 13, licking her lips for the camera while posing for a selfie in the car.

 The snap showed Kim in her vehicle as she wished her fans a good morning while showing off her glowing skin and very fresh face with part of her long blonde hair gripped back.